fitoskalante/TaskerApp/README.md

 ### Learning Objectives ✍️📚📝 ️

-1. Learn how to build programs in a functional style [Read more detail on funct programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0).
+1. Learn how to build programs in a functional style [Read more detail on functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0).

    - Recognize how to pass functions to other functions.